Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 ## Lab Overview

 This lab focuses on installing and utilizing the Azure Information Protection (AIP) Unified Labeling Client for Windows.
 The AIP client helps safeguard sensitive documents and emails by applying classification labels and Rights Management protection technology.
-The lab aims to provide hands-on experience in deploying the AIP Unified Labeling Client and classifying files using File Explorer.

 ## Lab scenario
-In this lab, you'll install and use the Azure Information Protection unified labeling client for Windows helps you keep important documents and emails safe from people who shouldn't see them, even if your email is forwarded or your document is saved to another location.
-You can also use this client to open documents that other people have protected by using the Rights Management protection technology from Azure Information Protection.
+In this lab, you'll install and use the Azure Information Protection unified labeling client for Windows to label and classify and protect the single or multiple file and folders.
+The lab aims to provide hands-on experience in deploying the AIP Unified Labeling Client and classifying files using File Explorer.

 ## Lab objectives